balena-io/balena-cli-advanced-masterclass/README.md

 	image that does not use 'overlay2' as the storage driver (including those for the balena Fin), can not be preloaded under these host platforms.

-We'll take the current `cliApp` application and preload it the `balena-fin-image.img` image we earlier configured and provisioned our device with.
+We'll take the current `cliApp` application and preload it into the same `balena-fin-image.img` image we earlier configured and provisioned our device with.
 The `balena preload` command has a large number of switch options for catering with different situations, including the ability to use a particular